leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Dam Height: Measured from streambed on the downstream side to the dam crest.

-Dam Notching: This is something humans do when a dam is ponding so much water that it causes inundation which affects nearby infrastructure.
-Dam notches are notches cut into dams to let some water through so that the pond depth and inundation extent are decreased.
+Dam Notching: This is an act that beavers perform where they lower the crest elevation of their dam or remove part of the dam to drain their pond to clear out old material so that it can refill with fresh water.
+Similar to draining a bathtub

 Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
 This is usually found in the pond behind a dam.